Long-term Averages of the Stochastic Logistic Map: Stochastically-induced changes in the average behavior.

 \subsection{Period Four}

 Figure~\ref{HistFour} shows the average of the four stable fixed points for $ \bar{\lambda} = 3.508 $, corresponding to the four points on the vertical slice of the bifurcation diagram (see Figure~\ref{bifurc}) of $S_\lambda(x)$ with $ \lambda = 3.508$ (orange line).
 In the same figure, we plot the average of the points that make up the empirical histogram (green line).
 Observe in the right panel of Figure~\ref{HistFour}, the zoomed in version of the left panel, the $x$-coordinate of the green line is less than that of the orange line, so the average of the empirical estimation of $\mu^*$ is strictly less than the average of the stable period-four points, just as in the period one region.
-Figure~\ref{HistFour}, and other histograms of the last four iterations (not shown) of $T(\vec{\lambda},x)$ for $ \lambda $ in the period four region, demonstrate that the expected value of $\mu^*$ under the stochastic logistic map is {\bf less} than or equal to the long term average under the corresponding deterministic map.
+Figure~\ref{HistFour}, and other histograms of the last four iterations (not shown) of $T(\vec{\lambda},x)$ for $ \lambda $ in the period four region, demonstrate that the expected value of $\mu^*$ under the stochastic logistic map is {\bf less} than or equal to the long-term average under the corresponding deterministic map.
+Thus the behavior in the period four region is the same as in the period one region (and has flipped from the behavior in the period two region).